Filip-Zyla/rubicCubeSolver/README.md

 ![image](https://user-images.githubusercontent.com/53094328/148951652-cf546dd7-d413-4b9c-8b37-9bf0f48458d8.png)
 <br />
 For now max entropy, therefore cube is solved, is 60. <br />
-Entropy can be use to skip some cases.
-Final entropy contains all possible valuse of entropies of cube that is shuffled with at most 3 moves.
+Entropy can be used to skip some cases.
+Final entropy contains all possible values of entropies of cube that is shuffled with at most 3 moves.
 Program don't need to waste time checking solutions if its current entropy is not in set and godsNumber - currentLength <= 3. <br />

 > Even though god's number is constant, in code it indicates current best solution so starts with 11 and can change.
 ```
 For current points ranking FINAL_ENTROPIES = {4, 12, 14, 18, 20, 22, 26, 30, 32, 36, 42, 44}
 ```
-To keep track of mvoes that have been done, HashMap of HashSets of that moves is stored, so algorithm won't use them again. <br />
+To keep track of moves that have been done, HashMap of HashSets of that moves is stored, so algorithm won't use them again. <br />
-Alorithm automatically cleares necessary moves and and whole map between iterations.
+Algorithm automatically clears necessary moves and whole map between iterations.
 ```
 movesDone = {
               1 -> (R, U),